Quality-Aware Image-Text Alignment for Opinion-Unaware Image Quality Assessment: Experimental Results

 We compare our approach to state-of-the-art methods in two settings: \textit{zero-shot} and \textit{cross-dataset}.
 Our method remains consistent across both settings; the only variation lies in the competing methods.
 For a fair comparison, we compute the results of the baselines using our evaluation protocol.
 For each baseline, we employ the official pre-trained model when available, or, otherwise, train the model following the procedure described in the original paper.
-In the \textit{zero-shot} setting, we only consider opinion-unaware methods \cite{mittal2012making, zhang2015feature, babu2023no, wang2023exploring} and approaches that, with slight modifications, can function without requiring MOS \cite{madhusudana2022image, saha2023re, agnolucci2024arniqa, srinath2024learning}.
-In particular, we follow the original paper for GRepQ \cite{srinath2024learning}, while for methods based on a linear regressor \cite{madhusudana2022image, saha2023re, agnolucci2024arniqa}, such as CONTRIQUE \cite{madhusudana2022image}, we employ a NIQE-style framework on the extracted image features, similar to \cite{babu2023no}.
-In the \textit{cross-dataset} setting, we compare with supervised methods \cite{su2020blindly, golestaneh2022no, madhusudana2022image, saha2023re, agnolucci2024arniqa, wang2023exploring, srinath2024learning} using testing datasets different from the training one, simulating real-world scenarios.
-This experiment allows us to compare the generalization capabilities of our model with supervised approaches.
-We employ FLIVE as the training dataset for the baselines.
+In the \textit{zero-shot} setting, we compare with existing opinion-unaware methods.
+In addition, following \cite{babu2023no}, we consider opinion-aware approaches that can be modified to function without requiring MOS (indicated with the suffix ``-OU'').
+In particular, for GRepQ \cite{srinath2024learning}, we follow the zero-shot strategy detailed in the original paper.
+For methods based on an image encoder and a linear regressor, such as CONTRIQUE \cite{madhusudana2022image}, we extract the image features via the pre-trained encoder and then employ a NIQE-style framework to predict the quality scores, similar to \cite{babu2023no}.
+In the \textit{cross-dataset} setting, we evaluate the generalization capabilities of our model by comparing it with supervised opinion-aware methods on testing datasets different from the training one.
+Due to its large scale, we employ FLIVE as the training dataset for the baselines.
+Additionally, we report results using CLIVE and PIPAL in the supplementary material.
 For a fair comparison, we train LIQE \cite{zhang2023blind} using a ResNet50 backbone and restrict our analysis to methods that do not rely on an MLLM, as these models entail substantial computational demands.

-\tit{Zero-shot setting} We report the results for the zero-shot setting in \cref{tab:zeroshot}.
-Our approach achieves state-of-the-art performance on all the testing datasets, consistently outperforming the other methods by a significant margin.
-In particular, \method obtains a relative gain of about 20\% and 7\% over the best-performing baseline on the FLIVE dataset and on average, respectively.
-The improvement over CLIP-IQA proves that the proposed method generates more accurate quality-aware image representations compared to off-the-shelf CLIP models.
-In addition, we recall that GRepQ employs a low-level encoder and a high-level fine-tuned CLIP-based encoder.
-Despite relying solely on CLIP, \method outperforms GRepQ, further confirming the effectiveness of our approach.